JPLMLIA/bitflips/README.md

-NOTE: The BITFLIPS `MEM_ON` and `MEM_OFF` macro parameters require the number of rows and columns, data type and memory layout of the program variables.
+NOTE: The BITFLIPS `MEM_ON` and `MEM_OFF` macro parameters require the number of rows and columns, data type, and memory layout of the program variables.
 This additional information greatly improves the quality of BITFLIPS SEU trace log output.
 Because of its numerical algorithm-based fault tolerance (ABFT) roots, BITFLIPS is biased